Position: Use Sparse Autoencoders to Discover Unknowns: Negative results: Acting on Known Concepts

 We now survey recent negative results about SAEs, with the goal of showing that the tasks considered fall under the category of acting on known concepts.
 This is to be contrasted with tasks that involve discovering unknown concepts, on which positive results have been shown (Section \ref{sec:positive_results}).

 Two recent papers conduct large-scale evaluations of SAEs \citep{kantamneni2025sparse, wu2025axbench}.
 A key finding of these papers is that SAEs underperform simple baseline methods (such as logistic regression or naive prompting).
 We claim that these evaluations are limited to tasks involving \textbf{acting on known concepts}.
 Indeed, the tasks that are studied are: \begin{enumerate} \item Concept detection \citep{kantamneni2025sparse, wu2025axbench}: Identifying whether a given concept appears in a text. \item Model steering \citep{wu2025axbench}: Steering the outputs of a language model to contain a concept. \end{enumerate} These are important, widely-studied problems, and understanding how SAEs perform on them is clarifying.
 Notice, however, that these tasks each involve first prespecifying a concept and then acting upon it.
-In other words, concepts are inputs in these tasks.
+In other words, in these tasks, concepts are inputs.
 We now summarize these papers' findings in greater detail.

 \paragraph{Concept detection.} \citet{kantamneni2025sparse} curate 113 binary classification tasks on text data, which they use to evaluate concept detection accuracy.
 For example, one task is to determine whether a given name corresponds to a basketball player.
 Another task is to determine whether a tweet conveys happy sentiment.
-They train \textit{probing classifiers}: on each dataset, they fit a logistic regression to predict concept presence using \texttt{Gemma-2-9B}'s representations of the final tokens in each text as input\footnote{Besides logistic regression, they also include PCA regression, nearest neighbors, XGBoost, and MLP.}.
-They compare this to a logistic regression trained on the representations from a \texttt{Gemma-2-9B} SAE.
+For each such task, they fit a classifier to predict the presence of the concept using \texttt{Gemma-2-9B}'s representations of the final token in each text as input.
+They compare this to a classifier trained on the latent representations from a \texttt{Gemma-2-9B} SAE.
 They further examine class imbalance, data scarcity, and label noise.
-In each setting, using the SAE representation does not add predictive power compared to probing directly from the LM representation.
+In each setting, the classifier trained on top of the SAE does not outperform the classifier trained directly from the LM.

 \citet{wu2025axbench} follow a similar approach.
 Starting from a list of 500 concepts, for each concept, they generate synthetic texts that either do or do not contain the concept.
 In addition to logistic regression using \texttt{Gemma-2-2B} representations, they train several other representation-based concept detection methods.
 They also include methods that do not use representations at all, such as prompting an LLM to identify whether the concept is present in the text, as well as bag-of-words.
 Four such baselines, including logistic regression and prompting, outperform the SAE.